-Terra ducked as Hanns regarded the silver haired intruder.
+Terra ducked as Hanns regarded the newcomer.
 “Silverwind,” he said in a low tone.
-He then pointed at the silver haired woman, the one he referred to as Silverwind.
+He then pointed at the woman.
 “Feuer Frei!”
 Hanns yelled.

 The gunfire stopped as Nazis scanned for Silverwind’s location.
 They moved forward, searching between bookshelves.
 Four of them stalked around the corner, rifles raised and ready to fire.
 They stopped before one motioned to proceed forward into the maze out of Terra’s sight.

-“Da ist sie!” one yelled.
+An alarmed shout sounded from one of the soldiers.
 Gunfire rang through the library, forcing Terra to cover her ears again.
 When the shooting stopped, a helmet rolled across the floor into Terra’s view.
 Seconds later, a soldier flew over the shelves.
 He grunted as he struck the ground and rolled into a nearby wall.
 He did not get back up.